 Table 1 is clear when you need a dust extractor with a filter cleaning mechanism.
 Another point to clarify is the term “filter cleaning mechanism.”
 It doesn’t have to be automatic like most dust extractors have – though that feature is nice.
-It can be a manual cleaning system like we see on many onboard rotary hammer extractors.
+It can be a manual cleaning system as we see on many onboard rotary hammer extractors.
 The goal is simply to be able to clean the filter without reintroducing the silica dust you collected back into the air.
 However, some applications allow for just a cyclonic pre-filter system and not a cleaning mechanism.

 Calculating the Required CFM for Dust Extractors